odoo/documentation/accounting/bank/misc/interbank.rst

 Import bank statements and reconcile
 ------------------------------------

-Note that the bank balance computed by Odoo is different that the last statement of your bank.
+Note that the bank balance computed by Twenty20 is different that the last statement of your bank.

 .. image:: media/interbank11.png